 During this time, Juliet continued her studies by attending extensive herbal programs at the Northeast School of Botanical Medicine, the California School of Herbal Studies and the Southwest School of Botanical Medicine.
 Her teachers are 7Song, James Snow and Michael Moore.

 After many years of teaching intensive, all-outdoor herbal programs, Juliet has decided she is a raging introvert and her teachings are best suited to the virtual sphere.
-She is currently writing her first book – The Healing Garden: Cultivating & Handcrafting Herbal Remedies, which is slated to release in 2018.
+She is currently writing her first book – The Healing Garden: Cultivating & Handcrafting Herbal Remedies.
 Juliet has spent the last few years videoing herbs, and their admirers and cultivators, for the Herbal Immersion Program.
 She is delighted to continue to teach and connect with herb lovers through the ethers.
 Please visit Blog Castanea to enjoy her herbal articles and botanical photography.

 Asia Suler is a writer, teacher, herbalist and energy worker who lives in the Blue Ridge Mountains of Western NC.
 She is the creator and concoctress behind One Willow Apothecaries, a small Appalachian-grown business that offers handmade and heartfelt medicine.
 She is also the muse behind Woolgathering & Wildcrafting, a blog detailing the potent magic of good medicine: plants and dreams, primitive skills and developing a deep connection with the land.